 Online deployment via a local office network is one of the fastest, most reliable ways to deploy images.
-Through the local network, you can connect to a file server, having it serve as a centralized image repository and taking advantage of the network’s speed and performance.
+Through the local network, you can connect to a file server, having it serve as a centralized image repository.
+At the same time, you can take advantage of your local network’s speed and performance.
 Online deployment via a local network also allows for larger-scale deployments in scenarios like hardware rollouts and lab refreshes.

 Over the cloud

-Some solutions allow OS images to be deployed over the cloud.
-SmartDeploy, for instance, has out-of-box integration with third-party cloud storage providers and can securely deploy Windows images, applications, and driver packs using Box, Dropbox, OneDrive, or Google Drive.
-Users don’t have to be connected via VPN or on a corporate network.
+While this is less common, some solutions allow OS images to be deployed over the cloud.
+SmartDeploy, for instance, has out-of-box integration with third-party cloud storage providers like Box, Dropbox, OneDrive, and Google Drive.
+You can securely deploy Windows images, applications, and driver packs using your corporate cloud storage account.
+Users don’t even have to be connected via VPN or on a corporate network.